How to Become a Curriculum Developer with a Career Switch

 Their journeys not only show what’s possible beyond the classroom, but their valuable advice can help guide you if you’re considering a similar career transition.

-They’re sharing their experiences, tips, and strategies in this exciting field where they’re expanding their impact and making more money.
+They’re sharing their experiences, tips, and strategies in this exciting field where they’re expanding their impact and making more money as freelancers.

-If you’re thinking about a career in curriculum development, let these stories give you the inspiration you need to get started.
+If you’re thinking about what a day in the life looks like in curriculum development, let these stories give you the inspiration you need to get started.
 Whether you’re considering transitioning out of teaching to become a full-time curriculum developer or just want a curriculum design side hustle, there are so many ways to use your teaching expertise.

 Advice from Educators Who Made a Career Switch from Teaching to Curriculum Development